mobilejazz/docker-ipsec-vpn-server/README.md

 * 4500/udp and 500/udp for IPsec

+## Extending the configuration

+The default configuration will work out of the box in most cases.
+However, you might want to tweak some little settings, like the routing table, or maybe something specific to your environment.
+If you mount a `/pre-up.sh` script, it will be executed before starting the VPN.

 ## Build from source code

 Advanced users can download and compile the source yourself from GitHub: